Alhaimouni/Project-data/README.md

 	- WhatsApp.

 - How often will you take breaks?

-(Launch Time)
+	- Long break (***Around 1,30 hour***) for lunch meal.
+	- short breaks for pray

 - What is your plan if you start to fall behind?

-Try to complete every feature before going to the next one (complete the most important feature).
+	Complete every feature before going to the next one.

 - How will you communicate after hours and on the weekend?

-Discord and WhatsApp.
+	We will keep on-touch in discord.

 - What is your strategy for ensuring everyone’s voice is heard?

-Voting to any discussion from any team member.
+	give the leader to manage the stratigy that ensuring all of the team members are leard.

 - How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

 	A lot of Interactive communication.

-## Work Plan
+---

+**Work Plan** :

 - How will you identify tasks, assign tasks, know when they are complete, and manage work in general?
 By contacting the team before submitting the tasks.